Projects & Partnerships

 Rural Culture: Creating a Hub for Craven

-Funded by the National Lottery through Arts Council England, the Rural Culture project is working throughout Craven to develop new ideas for accessible cultural activity within the district’s communities.
+Funded by the National Lottery through Arts Council England, the Rural Culture project worked throughout Craven to develop new ideas for accessible cultural activity within the district’s communities.

-Through working in partnership with other rural venues, community groups, creative practitioners and regional organisations, the project will champion everyday creativity around the district, exploring how this might help to combat rural and social isolation in a sustainable way.
+Through working in partnership with other rural venues, community groups, creative practitioners and regional organisations, the project championed everyday creativity around the district, exploring how this might help to combat rural and social isolation in a sustainable way.

 Skipton Camerata, Skipton Town Hall Orchestra in Residence